mac-comp240/activities_operators_order/README.md

 	man man

+**Note:** Strings in C have one extra character added to them called a *trailing null byte*.
+The end of the string is signaled by having this one last character that is always a zero, which is not used for any ascii character.
+All strings have this and we need to account for it in our code, as we store strings as arrays of characters.

+#### Returning to the task

-Using `showbytes.c`, answer the following question in this README:
+- Using `showbytes.c`, answer the following question in this README:

-* How is the storage of each byte of a string different from the storage of the bytes of an int?
+    -How is the storage of each byte of a string different from the storage of the bytes of an int?
 Consider the topic of Endianness again.
 Are strings Endian?

-### Note

-Strings have one extra character added to them called a *trailing null byte*.
-The end of the string is signaled by having this one last character that is always a zero, which is not used for any ascii character.
-All strings have this and we need to account for it in our code, as we store strings as arrays of characters.

-Modify the function `string_leg()` to also print the trailing null byte of a string.
+- Modify the function `string_leg()` to also print the trailing null byte of a string.
 Discuss this with your teammates--how should you do this?
 Also change the string to add some other character from the ascii table other than a letter or number.
 Verify that you observe the correct ascii code for it.

-## 3. Also try this:

-Try changing the printf statement in the `show_bytes` function to look like this:
+- Try changing the printf statement in the `show_bytes` function to look like this:

-	printf("%p\t0x%.2x\n",start+i, start[i]);
+    - `printf("%p\t0x%.2x\n",start+i, start[i]);`

-`%p` tells printf to print the pointer address. `start` is pointing to the zeroth element of an array of bytes.
+    - `%p` tells printf to print the pointer address. `start` is pointing to the zeroth element of an array of bytes.

-Answer these questions in this README:
+    - Answer these questions in this README:

-* What does this changed print statement do?
+      - What does this changed print statement do?

-* How is the value for the pointer increasing in this loop?
+      - How is the value for the pointer increasing in this loop?
 Discuss in terms of bytes.

-## 4. Make the code work for long ints

-Add a function to show all the bytes of a `long` variable.
-Add to `main()` to use it on a couple examples.
+- Add a function to `show_bytes.c` and `show_bytes.h` to show all the bytes of a `long` variable.
+Add to `main` to use it on a couple examples.
-* How does the ordering of the `long` integers compare to the other integers, or to strings?
+    - How does the ordering of the `long` integers compare to the other integers, or to strings?

 ## References